-Official government guidance ‘COVID-19: Guidance for the safe use of places of worship from 4 July’ was released on Monday 29 June.
-This covers most activities that churches are likely to engage in, and emphasises the importance of a local risk-assessment.
+Official government guidance ‘COVID-19: Guidance for the safe use of places of worship from 4 July’ covers most activities that churches are likely to engage in, and emphasises the importance of a local risk-assessment.

-A summary of some key points in the guidance is available below.
+A summary of some key points in the guidance released on 4 July is available below.
 Churches will need to ensure that they consult the official guidance directly for full details.

 The guidance explains that a COVID-19 risk assessment will need to be completed by each place of worship – in addition to any risk assessment already in place.
 Please consult the guidance for further details on risk assessments – particularly sections 3, 5, 6, 7 and 8, as well as Annex A.